triton-inference-server/server/docs/model_configuration.rst

 control if/how a model is optimized by the backend framework and how it is scheduled and executed by the inference server.
 See the protobuf documentation for the currently available settings.

+.. _section-optimization-policy-tensorrt:

+TensorRT Optimization
+^^^^^^^^^^^^^^^^^^^^^

+The TensorRT optimization is an especially powerful optimization that can be enabled for TensorFlow and ONNX models.
+When enabled for a model, TensorRT optimization will be applied to the model at load time or when it first receives inference requests.
+TensorRT optimizations include specializing and fusing model layers, and using reduced precision (for example 16-bit floating-point) to provide significant throughput and latency improvements.